kauailabs/vmx-rtk-examples/README.md

 These examples include Vision/Motion examples for FRC.

+The latest vmx-rtk-examples are always available at the <a href="https://github.com/kauailabs/vmx-rtk-examples>vmx-rtk-examples Github site<a>.

 NOTE:  The VMX Robotics Toolkit may be required to build and run these examples.